Food Link by United Way BC

 “United Way BC’s partnership with DoorDash means we can ease logistical burdens by connecting people with the essentials they need in a timely manner.
 Thanks to our Food Link initiative, we can deliver directly to our community partners’ clients, supporting their health and well-being while freeing up nonprofits to focus on other critical work,” says Alžběta Sabová, Director, Food Security at United Way BC.

-For Dashers like Michael, who make the deliveries, this partnership offers an opportunity to give back.
-“Dashing not only helps me support my family, it allows me to serve members of my community who are in need.
+For Dashers like Michael, who make the deliveries, this partnership offers an opportunity to give back: “Dashing not only helps me support my family, it allows me to serve members of my community who are in need.
 It makes me feel proud each time I get to fulfill a delivery through Project DASH.”

 United Way BC’s Food Link initiative and its partnerships demonstrate how collaborative solutions can address complex challenges, ensuring food security and well-being for individuals and families throughout British Columbia.